nodatapoints/voltage-simulation/README.md

 ![cool gif of it working](https://raw.githubusercontent.com/nodatapoints/voltage-simulation/master/doc/img/title.gif)

 ### Installation
-This code is expected to run on a GL-enabled linux machine with `g++` installed.
+This code is expected to run on a linux machine with `g++` installed and GL version `>=4.4`.
 Additionally, having a GPU makes it more fun.<br>
 Install the required packages
 ```
-$ sudo apt install libsfml-dev libgl1-mesa-dev libglew-dev
+$ sudo apt install make libsfml-dev libgl1-mesa-dev libglew-dev
 ```
 Make
 ```